OpenNebula/addon-drbdmanage/README.md

 Instructions on how to configure DRBDmange to use a storage plugin can be found in the cluster configuration section of the [User's Guide](http://drbd.linbit.com/users-guide-9.0/s-dm-set-config.html).

+### Additonal Driver Configuration

+Additional configuration for the driver can be found in the `datastore/drbdmanage.conf` file in the driver director or in the install path, normally `/var/lib/one/remotes/datastore/drbdmanage/drbdmanage.conf`

 ### Permissions for oneadmin